i-D's music class of 2017: klein | read | i-D

 What do your parents do?

-My mum is a nurse and my dad is a socialite.
+My mom is a nurse and my dad is a socialite.
 Literally.

 So you've only recently become a full-time musician?